Songa Offshore SE: Mandatory Notification of Trade

 Reference is made to the press releases as of 14 November 2014 and 23 November 2016 regarding incentive programs established for employees.
-Songa Offshore SE has on 24 May 2017 purchased 32,010 shares for the Employees Discounted Share Purchase Plan.
-The shares have been purchased at an average price of NOK 28.86.
+Songa Offshore SE (the "Company") has on 26 May 2017 purchased 4,744 shares for the Employees Discounted Share Purchase Plan.
+The shares have been purchased at an average price of 29.01 per share.

-Before distribution to the employees, the Employee Discounted Share Purchase Plan has 32,010 shares.
+Before distribution to the employees, the Employee Discounted Share Purchase Plan holds 36,754 shares.

+On behalf of primary insider and CEO in Songa Offshore SE, Bjoernar Iversen, the Company has purchased 2,389 shares.
+Mr. Iversen's holding following this transaction is 55,714 shares in addition to 191,950 restricted stock units.

+On behalf of primary insider and CFO in Songa Offshore SE, Jan Rune Steinsland, the Company has purchased 2,389 shares.
+Mr. Steinsland's holding following this transaction is 31,546 shares in addition to 140,530 restricted stock units.

 Limassol, Cyprus